ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

-The **cast operator**, which looks like ``(int)`` and ``(double)`` placed before a number, variable, or expression in parentheses, produces a value of the given type by converting the value of the originial expression to the new type.
+The **cast operator**, which looks like ``(int)`` and ``(double)`` placed before any expression: a literal a number, a variable, or more complex expression in parentheses, produces a value of the given type by converting the value of the originial expression to the new type.

-For example, ``(double)1 / 3`` will evaluate to a ``double`` value instead of an ``int``.
+For example, ``(double) 1 / 3`` will evaluate to a ``double`` value instead of an ``int``.
 Run this code to find how Java handles division and what casting can do to the results.
 Notice what happens when you divide an ``int`` by an ``int`` or an ``int`` by a ``double`` or an ``int`` cast to a ``double`` divided by an